Left- or Right-Brained UX Design Partner: Which is Smarter?

 Refine UX design based on feedback, clear communication, and thorough follow-through that repeatedly yields great results.

-This high-level sketch of our process is meant to convince you that DOOR3 as a UX design partner makes use of a systematic activity focused on defined steps…which it is.
+This high-level sketch of our process is meant to convince you that DOOR3 as a UX strategy partner makes use of a systematic activity focused on defined steps…which it is.
 We begin with an in-depth analysis to point out where usability testing has revealed user pain points and continue through with the knowledge we’ve gained to create intuitive user interfaces that optimize work flows and maximize navigational clarity.

 All that said, our UX designers do possess a rare capability which is a bit challenging to define, but is probably best summarized as “taste.”
 You might say, “Ah ha!
 I knew there was going to be some magic mumbo jumbo here.”
 So let’s demystify even this.